SEND Information Report 2020/21

 Our Policy for SEND provision

 The school’s policy for SEND is regularly reviewed by the governing body.
-We continue to use the Devon Assessment Framework (DAF) process as our planning approach to identify, support and monitor children with SEND.
-To help us identify the particular needs a child might have: we monitor the progress data of all children rigorously; use observations to inform us and regularly communicate with teachers and the SENDCo both formally and informally.
+We continue to use the Devon Graduated Response to SEND Support tool as our approach to identify, support and monitor children with SEND.
+To help us identify the particular needs a child might have: we monitor the progress data of all children rigorously; use observations to inform us and regularly communicate with teachers and parents and carers.

-The range of support and strategies used and pupils’ expected outcomes are mapped out using class provision maps and monitored termly by the SENDCo.
-Observations and monitoring of interventions is coordinated and carried out by the SENDCo.
+The range of support and strategies in place and pupils’ expected outcomes are mapped out using class provision maps and monitored termly by the SENDCo.
+The observation and monitoring of interventions is coordinated and carried out by the SENDCo.
 The impact and success of these interventions is measured by comparing pre-/post-data and drawing comparisons with peer and national equivalent data.

 Interventions and Strategies

-In addition to high levels of scaffolding within all classes, children with SEND have access to a wide range of interventions.
+In addition to high quality teaching there are levels of scaffolding within all classes, children with SEND have access to a wide range of interventions.
 These might include small group programmes such as High 5, Lego Therapy, Counting to Calculating, Talk Boost, Trugs and 1:1 daily programmes meeting the specific needs of individuals.
 In addition, children with complex needs might have access to a highly personalised curriculum.

 We take a graduated approach to meeting pupil needs by reviewing class teaching, accessing strategies and removing barriers to learning within a classroom setting.
-If additional funds are required to enable a child to achieve his or her full potential, then this will be sought as additional funding through the Devon Graduated Response process, including an Education Health Care Plan (EHCP) assessment.
-The SENDCo works closely with parent and carers as well as obtaining advice from a range of external agencies throughout this process.
+If additional funds are required to enable a child to achieve his or her full potential, then this will be sought as additional funding through the Devon Graduated Response process, as part of an Education Health Care Plan (EHCP) assessment.
+We support our most complex pupils with Education Health and Care plans which are reviewed annually or more regularly if required.
+The SENDCo works closely with parent and carers as well as obtaining advice from a range of external agencies throughout the EHCP process.

 All pupils at Ilfracombe Infant and Nursery School have access to high quality teaching.
 Our curriculum takes into account pupils’ differing needs.
 We make appropriate use of delegated budgets to support children with additional needs.
 All children are encouraged to take part in the full range of extra-curricular activities on offer and all aspects of school life.